Simonlee711/Simonlee711.github.io/_pages/abp.md

 {% include figure image_path="images/projects/parallel.jpg" alt="this is a placeholder image" caption="A procedure inspired by *Silicon Valley* to make drug columns" %}

 The significant idea was that if I could write out the drug columns and save that entry within a "`lockfile.lock` ", we could keep the progress of which files have been written into and which have not.
-Therefore using this Silicon valley inspired parallelized function, I ran it.
+Therefore using this Silicon valley inspired parallelized function, I executed this brutal task.
 And it still took nearly two weeks until it was finished...
 The code is shown below:

 {% highlight python linenos %}